Adelaide Medical School

-Now, her research activities in the Discipline of Psychiatry encompass a new approach to personalised psychiatry with a focus on the role of the immune system in psychiatric disorders.
-She coordinates a clinical trial that investigates the efficacy of using an antidepressant augmented with an anti-inflammatory medication in the treatment of major depressive disorder.
+During a first postdoctoral position, under the guidance of Prof Bernhard T Baune in the Discipline of Psychiatry at the University of Adelaide, her research activities encompassed a new approach to personalised psychiatry with a focus on the role of the immune system in psychiatric disorders.
+From 2017 to 2019, she coordinated a clinical trial that investigated the efficacy of using an antidepressant augmented with an anti-inflammatory medication in the treatment of major depressive disorder.

 Date Institution name Country Title 2013 - 2016 University of Bordeaux France PhD in Neuroscience 2011 - 2013 University of Bordeaux France Master in Neuropsychopharmacology 2008 - 2011 University of Angers France Bachelor in Health Sciences

 Year Citation 2021 Fourrier, C., Bryksin, V., Hattersley, K., Hein, L. K., Bensalem, J., & Sargeant, T. J. (2021).
 Comparison of chloroquine-like molecules for lysosomal inhibition and measurement of autophagic flux in the brain.
 Biochemical and Biophysical Research Communications, 534, 107-113.

 DOI Scopus2 WoS1 Europe PMC1